-The north end of the valley is guarded by the town of Ollantaytambo.
-This hillside citadel was a key stronghold during Manco Inca's resistance against Hernando Pizarro in 1536.
-Here you can climb the massive steps of the fortress, view the hillside granaries of Pinkuyuna and admire the centuries-old Princess Spring.
-Sections of the town itself reveal Inca civil engineering, including roadside aqueducts and walls.
+The north end of the valley is anchored by the town of Ollantaytambo.
+The hillside temple complex was a key stronghold during Manco Inca's resistance against Hernando Pizarro in 1537.
+Here you can climb the massive stairways, admiring the stonework and the views of the hillside granaries of Pinkuyuna.
+Sections of the town itself reveal Inca civil engineering, including roadside aqueducts, walls, and terraces.

 Pisac, near the southern end of the valley, is famous for its market—held on Sundays, Tuesdays and Thursdays.
 Above the town, the ruins known as Inca Pisac contain ritual baths and temples, including a Temple of the Sun.
 The surrounding hillsides are lined with agricultural terraces arrayed like the wing of a partridge—or pisaca in Quechua.